About this policy

 Withdrawing your consent

-Where we rely on your consent as the legal basis for processing your personal information, as set out under section 6 on how we use your personal information, you may withdraw your consent at any time by contacting us at [email protected].
+Where we rely on your consent as the legal basis for processing your personal information, as set out under the section 'How we use your personal data' on how we use your personal information, you may withdraw your consent at any time by contacting us at [email protected].

 If you would like to withdraw your consent or object to receiving direct marketing to which you previously opted in, you can do so using the unsubscribe link in that communication (if it is an email), by writing to us at [email protected] or using the contact details at bma.org.uk/contact.
 If you withdraw your consent, our use of your personal information before you withdraw is still lawful.